 Both kinds of okonomiyaki contain white cabbage as an ingredient, but the way cabbage is cut is different.

-Osaka style goes for small, roughly cut pieces, whereas long thin strips (almost shredded) cabbage is used for Hiroshima style.
+Osaka style goes for small, roughly cut pieces, whereas long thin strips of shredded cabbage are used for Hiroshima style.

 3. Noodles